 - 46.4.1.
-Toilets and washing facilities must include: - Sufficient number of separate facilities for men and women - Supply of toilet paper and toilet consumables and, for female employee, a means of hygienically disposing of sanitary dressings - Basins, with plugs, each with its own hot/warm and cold running water supply and large enough to wash hands and forearms, with sufficient soap, barrier creams, moisturisers and drying materials - 46.4.2.
-Table 22 indicates the minimum facilities that must be provided.
+Toilets and washing facilities must include: - Sufficient number of separate facilities for men and women - Supply of toilet paper and sanitary products - A means of hygienic disposal of products for both males and females - Basins, with plugs, each with its own hot/warm and cold running water supply and large enough to wash hands and forearms, with sufficient soap, barrier creams, moisturisers and drying materials - 46.4.2.
+Table 21 indicates the minimum facilities that must be provided.